Marijuana and Sex: Hot and Steamy Connection Explained

-The bottom line is that, while stoned, sex can present a challenge for men.
+The bottom line is that stoned sex can present a challenge for men.

 The mystical traits of weed are considered to be the most valuable by most people.
 This is an effect primarily achieved by the ability of THC to alter the senses.

-Although an aphrodisiac for women and a sexual appetite booster for men, marijuana can adversely affect the intimacy in couples.
+Although an aphrodisiac for women and a sexual appetite booster for men, marijuana can adversely affect closeness and intimacy in couples.

 Intimacy is a deep sense of connection with somebody both on an intellectual and physical level.
-According to research, the increase of libido and sensuality is associated with the focus on the more hedonistic effects of sexual contact, neglecting the aspects of personal attachment in the process.
+According to research, the enhancement of libido and sensuality is associated with more hedonistic effects of sexual contact, neglecting the aspects of personal attachment in the process.

 Additionally, some cases reported increased intimacy levels in mature couples, which is associated with a sense of relaxation.

-A study from 2019, which followed 373 female participants, revealed that those who smoked marijuana prior to intercourse were two times more likely to achieve an orgasm than in a non-consuming group.
+A study on women’s sexual health from 2019, which followed 373 female participants, revealed that those who smoked marijuana before intercourse were two times more likely to achieve an orgasm than in a non-consuming group.

 This evidence validly shows that among the participating women, 68.5% had more pleasurable sex while marijuana-high.
 Among them, 60.6% noticed an increase in sexual desire, and 52.8% reported an increase in satisfying orgasms.

-Men, who practiced sex and marijuana smoking were four times less likely to achieve a climax than the non-smoking group.
-Furthermore, pot-smokers were three times more likely to orgasm too quickly, and two times more likely to finish too slowly than the abstinents.
+Men who practiced sex and marijuana smoking were four times less likely to achieve a climax than the non-smoking group.
+Furthermore, marijuana users were three times more likely to orgasm too quickly and two times more likely to finish too slowly than the abstinents.

 In general, both men and women are more sexually inhibited by marijuana in the long run.
-Chronic use potentiates the adverse hormonal effects and impacts physiology.
-But occasionally treating yourself with the sweet cannabis-infused sexual stimuli can rarely go wrong.
+Chronic use potentiates adverse hormonal effects and impacts physiology.
+But occasionally, treating yourself with the sweet cannabis-infused sexual stimuli can rarely go wrong.

 Choosing the best pot out there is certainly important.
 However, there are side effects of weed that need to be considered.

-Both the positive and negative effects of weed are dose-dependant.
+Both the positive and negative effects of weed are dose-dependent.
 Sometimes, one puff makes the difference between being stoned and being sexually blissed.

 Some sources advocating the pros of marijuana use and sex advise us to keep lower doses in mind.
-In order to sexually transcend with pot, we need just the amount that can get our blood, brain, and senses going.
+To use pot as a potential sexual medicine, we need just the amount to get our blood, brain, and senses going.

 Marijuana and Sex Frequency

-According to a few sources, chronic marijuana use is consistent with behavioral problems in relationships, which include aggressive behavior and mood changes.
+According to a few sources, chronic marijuana use is consistent with behavioral problems in relationships, including aggressive behavior and mood changes.
 This leads to sexual and emotional detachment and creates the need for high marijuana doses.

 Other adverse effects include low desire, erectile dysfunction, and orgasm irregularities in men.
-Women tend to have progesterone variations, which is expressed as menstrual problems and could lead to depression.
+Women tend to have progesterone variations, which are expressed as menstrual problems and could lead to depression.

 Choosing the Right Strain for Sex

-Three distinctive variations of cannabis plants used — Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis.
+That said, there are three distinct variations of cannabis plants — Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis.
 The first two are more common and more popular.

 Sativa produces a “head high,” making you more alert, inspired, and cerebrally driven.
 Indica has more body-relaxation effects and is used more to soothe pain and ease stress.
 Nevertheless, hybrids can display more potent, combined effects.

-Some strains cater to sex more than others.
-In general, Sativa-derived ones could be considered as the best strains for male arousal, while women react better to Indica.
-Still, as sources claim, the reactions are mostly individual.
+In correlation to that, some strains cater to sex more than others.
+In general, Sativa-derived ones could be considered the best strains for male arousal, while women react better to Indica.
+Still, as sources on smoking weed and sex claim, the reactions are mostly individual.

 Sativa Strains for Sex

-Asian Fantasy — Famous for its fruity flavor, this strain has energetic, and relaxin properties.
+Asian Fantasy — Famous for its fruity flavor, this strain has energetic and relaxing properties.
 Asian Fantasy is considered an arousing weed.

-Green Crack — This Sativa strain can unleash your basic instinct.
-Green Crack is great for libido, potency, and could intensify an orgasm.
+Green Crack — When it comes to sex on marijuana, this Sativa strain can unleash your basic instinct.
+Green Crack is great for libido, potency and could intensify an orgasm.
 The best part: you can repeat it again and again.

 Indica Strains for Sex

-Hindu Skunk — It relaxes slowly, and prolongs the intercourse, keeping your undivided attention on the partner.
-Hindu Skunk is a great choice for lazy-day intimacy.
+Hindu Skunk — It relaxes slowly and prolongs the intercourse, keeping your undivided attention on the partner.
+Hindu Skunk is an excellent choice for lazy-day intimacy.

-Grandaddy Purple — It is a strong Indica strain.
+Grandaddy Purple — It is a potent Indica strain.
 It alleviates pain, eases stress, relieves anxiety, and energizes.
 Grandaddy Purple can be great for sexual desire but without the unnecessary euphoria.

 Selecting the Right Product

-Deciding on the best weed for sex is essential.
+Deciding on the right product is essential.
 However, not all lovers out there enjoy smoking weed.
 Fortunately, today’s market has a variety of accessories and products for various user needs.

 In a weed dispensary, you can find a spread of:

-- edibles that are becoming more popular by the minute — mints, brownies, chocolates, cakes, and other culinary delicacies
+- Edibles, becoming more popular by the minute, such as mints, brownies, chocolates, cakes, and other culinary delicacies.

 Other Cannabis-Infused Sex Aids

-- topical use products, which intensify the scenes peripherally
+- Topical products, which intensify the scenes peripherally;

-- marijuana suppositories, which have been out there for years now, and are used primarily for pain relief
+- Suppositories and vaginal tablets, which have been out there for years now, and are used primarily for pain relief;

 The combination of sex products and cannabis shows promises of desire, arousal, sensuality, intimacy, and potential orgasms.